 Summer Activities to Bring Your Church Together

-Posted by Angela R. in Churches and Religious on April 4, 2016
+Posted by Tim Smith in Churches and Religious on April 4, 2016

 In the summer, many church leaders and pastors find that attendance takes a quick dip in numbers as their congregates prefer to take a quick dip in the ocean.
 There is not much you can do to prevent families from wanting to take advantage of the summer heat, but as they say “if you can’t beat them, join them”.
 By getting out into the sun yourself, you have the chance to grow closer to your church members, continue spreading your message, and maybe even increase attendance in the future.

 Give the Gift of Cool Refreshments

 If you are lucky enough to have a body of water close to your community, like a river, lake or even the ocean, grab some sunblock and head there.
 One cool way to stand out and make your presence known is to hand out cold juice boxes and snacks to the kids and families.
 It’s even okay to attach a small card that lets the parents know exactly who to thank for this kind gift.
 This not only gives you an opportunity to minister to your church members outside the church, you could also be passing out those snacks to families who have not yet found you.

 Make Your Presence Known at the Farmer’s Market